ailenus/SortManager/readme.md

 patterns including the factory pattern and the singleton pattern, the MVC architecture, and development practices such as logging and unit testing are exemplified.
-Additionally, language features such as recursion, exception handling, nested classes, lambda expressions, and many classes from the standard library are utilised.
+Additionally, language features such as recursion, exception handling, streams, nested classes, lambda expressions, and many classes from the standard library are utilised.